Jalena - Villa Gadea Penthouse

 Luxury Penthouse Apartment Villa Gadea

 This penthouse " Jalena" is located in the secure, front-line development of Villa Gadea Altea Costa Blanca.
+The Villa Gadea is located close to the national road that runs through Altea.
+Exit 64 of the highway.
 The apartment is set in extensive landscaped gardens, that provide a spectacular setting for your special holiday.
 Located beside the sea with direct access to the beach and a backdrop of majestic mountains.
-Enjoy relaxing walks through the picturesque tropical gardens, past glittering pools, down to the blue flag beach with summer cafes & a childrens playgrounds, creating the perfect Mediterranean experience.
+Enjoy relaxing walks through the picturesque tropical gardens, past glittering pools, down to the beach with summer cafes & a childrens playgrounds, creating the perfect Mediterranean experience.
 The apartment has spectacular views across Altea Bay.
-The upper terrace with its sea views offers secluded sun bathing and a Jacuzzi spa for that extra special experience.
+The upper terrace with its sea views offers secluded sun bathing .
 The lower terrace has a comfortable outdoor sofa and arm chairs with panoramic sea views across the bay and further views of the old town in the distance.
 A view of energy and vibrance felt throughout the apartment.

 |Size||Sleeps up to 6, 3 bedrooms|